drips-network/docs/docs/the-protocol/technical-overview.md

 ## Storing Deltas
 For are complete example, we can see the delta calculation for both **sender 1** and **sender 2**.

 From the perspective of the receiver each cycle has one delta value.
-This delta value is modified if sender start/stops a stream in this speicific cycle.
+This delta value is modified if sender start/stops a stream in this specific cycle.

 ![](https://i.imgur.com/RxRvxfY.png)